 - Adult German cockroaches can live up to a year, but most will die from various causes long before that time – especially with our help!

-- While the answer to this question can vary, a very common way is from accidently bringing them into our homes.
+- While the answer to this question can vary, a very common way is from accidentally bringing them into our homes.
 They are regularly carried from place to place in such things as bagged potatoes and onions, beverage cartons, grocery bags, food carts, other food packages, handbags, and the folds of clothing.

 - Movement between apartment usually does not occur unless the two adjacent apartments share common plumbing.